smarthomeNG/plugins/dblog/README.md

 If you want to log to a given database system you need to install the right Python DB API 2 implementation of the database and register them by adding it to the `smarthome.conf` configuration file.
-For example using SQLite and a MySQL driver you may add the following (requires PyMySQL module):
+For example using SQLite and a MySQL driver you may add the following (requires PyMySQL module installed):

 <pre>
 db = sqlite:sqlite3 | mysql:pymysql